github/opensource.guide/_articles/best-practices.md

   its-okay-to-hit-pause: "It’s okay to hit pause"
 ---

+## Maintaining a project requires more than code

 If you maintain an open source project that a lot of people use, you may have noticed a lot of your work is administrative: triaging issues, responding to questions, managing a roadmap.

 While these tasks can be less fun than coding or writing, there are ways to make your life easier, from documenting processes to leveraging your community.